esearcher/CarND-Behavioral-Cloning-P3-2/README.md

 * Multilayer perceptron: Output = 10.
 * Multilayer perceptron: Output = 1.
 (Steering angle)

 Notice that the output layer is a single number that corresponds to the steering angle and therefore no softmax layer is required making this a regression problem.
-In this case the loss function will be the Mean of Squared Error between the predicted and resulting angle and the optmizer will be the Adam Optimizer.
+In this case the loss function used will be the Mean of Squared Error between the predicted and resulting angle and the optmizer will be the Adam Optimizer.
+The data is splitted 80% for training and 20% for validation, being shuffled every time during 10 epochs.

 ```
 model.compile(loss='mse', optimizer='adam')
 model.fit(X,y, validation_split=0.2, shuffle=True, nb_epoch=10)
 ```
-For training the data gathered from the simulator is loaded.
-As input not only the center images will be used, but also the left and right images will be used in order to augment the data.
-The steering angle for the center image will be the one recorded by the simulator.
-For the left and right image the angle will be the same, but plus and minus a correction factor.
+For training, the data gathered from the simulator is loaded, but as input not only the center images will be used, but also the left and right images in order to augment the data.
+The steering angle for the center image will be the one recorded by the simulator, but for the left and right image the angle will be the same plus and minus a correction factor determined experimentaly.

 ```
 # Left images with angle correction